gamehunt/CustomNPCs/README.md

 # CustomNPCs
-Plugin is currently under development, so new features will be added soon
+SCP:SL Plugin is currently under development, so new features will be added soon

 Permission node: `npc.all`